-8. Determination Regarding Responsibility and Notice of Outcome
+1. Determination Regarding Responsibility and Notice of Outcome

 The Decision-maker(s) will determine whether Respondent is responsible of the alleged violation(s) of the Policy by a majority vote based upon a preponderance of the evidence standard.
 The Decision-maker(s) retains discretion regarding the weight or credibility to assign the evidence.
-If the Decision-maker(s) make a finding of responsibility, the Decision-maker(s) will (determine the appropriate sanctions and remedies, in accordance with Section XX of this Policy by a majority vote/Refer the matter to XX for a determination of sanction and remedy).
+If the Decision-maker(s) makes a finding of responsibility, the Decision-maker(s) will determine the appropriate sanctions and remedies.